-This DIY compost bin system is a nice alternative to the expensive plastic tumblers that you can buy at the store.
-It is very simple, completely free, and fast – in this case, it only took a day to gather the materials, level the ground, and build the bins.
+This DIY pallet compost bin system is a nice alternative to the expensive plastic tumblers that you can buy at the store.
+It is very simple, completely free, and fast!
+In this case, it only took a day to gather the materials, level the ground, and build the bins.

-In this three bin system, the left and middle bin will be piled up with materials and turned every week or so.
-When ready, the materials will be transferred to the last bin and turned over as often as possible to finish the process of creating rich, organic garden compost.
+In this three-bin system, the left and middle bin are piled up with materials and turned every week or so.
+When ready, the materials are transferred to the last bin and turned over as often as possible to finish the process of creating rich, organic garden compost.

 See the video below for more information on building these bins, along with some good tips on how to layer the materials in the compost piles for the best results.

 Since publishing this article, we’ve found similar 3-bin pallet compost bin systems that others have built.
 Here are a couple of them for inspiration if you’re looking to build something like this yourself:

 One great example is this compost bin from Joe Gardener.
 His compost system is built using new pallets and has been in use for more than ten years now.
 That’s pretty amazing!